CowNetwork/noma/README.md

 # noma
-Not MinigameAPI - minigame framework for the cow network
+Not MinigameAPI - minigame framework for the cow network.